Revised Fees Framework for members appointed to bodies in which the Crown has an interest

 164 Taxation matters depend on the personal circumstances of the individual board member (member) and the terms of their contract/appointment.

 165 Members should be advised by the agency or parent entity to clarify their taxation status by reference to professional advice or Inland Revenue.

 166 A payment of fees is generally made to and derived by the member and is in most cases classified as ‘payments of company directors’ fees, examiners’ fees, honoraria, and other payments’ which is a form of schedular payment.
-The tax rate for these payments is 33 cents in the dollar unless Inland Revenue has issued an exemption certificate or a special tax rate certificate to the recipient.
-The member must complete a Tax Rate Notification for Contractors (IR330C) form and select the 33 cent rate, otherwise withholding tax must be deducted at the non-notification rate of 45 cents in the dollar.
+The tax rate for these payments is 33 cents in the dollar unless Inland Revenue has issued an exemption certificate or a special tax rate certificate to the recipient, or the recipient has chosen their own rate (a minimum of ten cents in the dollar).
+The member must complete a Tax Rate Notification for Contractors (IR330C) form and select the appropriate rate, otherwise withholding tax must be deducted at the non-notification rate of 45 cents in the dollar.

 167 If and only if, the member is performing the service (to which the payment of fees relates) as an agent or representative of another entity which has agreed to perform the services, then the payment of fees is derived by that entity and not by the member.
 A payment of fees to a company is not subject to withholding tax.
 A payment of fees to a Trust or Partnership is subject to withholding tax, unless they hold an exemption certificate.

 168 If a member is paid a fee or another amount in relation to their engagement in circumstances in which they are required to account for the payment to their employer, the payment is treated as consideration for the services provided by the employer and in most cases is not subject to withholding tax.